dchakro/DNSSpeedTester/README.md

 # Dependencies

-You may need to install following utilities bc and dig for linux operating systems.
+You may need to install following for the script to work.

 + R [from CRAN](https://cran.r-project.org)
 + ```dig``` **d**omain **i**nformation **g**roper - [More on wikipedia](https://en.wikipedia.org/wiki/Dig_(command)).
 Dig is part of [bind](https://www.isc.org/downloads/bind/) package.